-"Comedy happens when “a strained expectation transforms into nothing”.
+"Performance is a requisite skill to meet the norms of status-quo society.
+The lived experience, physical movement, and impermanence of performance are strictures of our identities.
+Comedy happens when a strained expectation (like identity) transforms into nothing.
 Through all my performances, I intend to satirize the expectations we have of ourselves and each other.
 I enjoy the absurdity of the expectations that keep us comfortable and predictable.
-Are they also oppressive and unrealistic?
+Are these expectations, also oppressive and unrealistic?
 I am inspired by vulnerability and “cringe” moments.
-A “cringe” is a somatic fear of experience, fear of self, fear of imperfection and failure.
-My performances are playful experiments with exaggerated characters and stories that ask funny questions about things that are no joke.
+A “cringe” is a somatic fear of experience, fear of self, fear of imperfection, and failure.
+My clown is a failure artist, asking funny questions about subjects that are no joke.

-Through immersive staging and audience involvement, I remove unseen expectations of the invisible wall and instead build an invisible bridge.
+Through immersive staging and audience involvement, I remove the unseen expectations of the invisible wall and instead build an invisible bridge.
 An invitation for the audience to co-create an experience.
 My social work background is vital in creating the space and capacity for this.
-Practice in relationship building, group work and sparking intrinsic motivation are the backbone of my performances.
+Practice in relationship building, group work and sparking intrinsic motivation is the backbone of my performances.
 Overall, I’m asking the audience to find the determination to get involved and re-imagine all of our presumptions about what is possible.”